 Hello, I'm Gideon.

 I’m working with Jason Ernst and Jingyuan Fu @ UCLA on functionally annotating the epigenome of iPS cells.
-Symposium poster.

 I designed a robotic arm to perform laser spectroscopy with the aim of increasing data quality, efficiency, and safety.
 Conference poster.